 MHA Special Needs E-list

-MHA also sponsors a special needs e-list for MHA members only.
+MHA also sponsors a special needs e-list.
 The e-list can connect you with other families that homeschool their special needs children.
 If the participants in the e-list can’t answer your questions, it’s a good bet that they’ll be able to point you to others who can.